 Branches bring members together "in the flesh" but they also have the opportunity, using the facilities available on this site, to boost their local organisation by making information available around the clock via their own web pages.

-When logged in BECTU members will be able to view their own and other branch pages here.
-Branch web pages are a new facility which branches are expected to take up over time.
-Branch web pages are edited by a branch official(s).
+When logged in, BECTU members will be able to view their own and other branch pages here.
+Where used branch web pages are edited by a branch official(s).

 Are you new to BECTU?